trucviennguyen/Translator/README.md

 # Translator

+This is the next step of DataCollector.

-In this project, the system receives as input an ontology (ontology.owl) and a folder which contains posts/statuses of Facebook users.
+In this project, the system receives as input an ontology (ontology.owl) and a folder which contains posts/statuses of Facebook users (the output of DataCollector).
 It will add information of those Facebook users (user public information, posts/statuses) into the ontology.

 The system is written in Java and uses OWL API, HermiT as reasoner.